 Asthma and Chinese Medicine

-This is often an adjunctive therapy to conventional asthma treatments as should not be a replacement; it typically requires a minimum of 6 months of acupressure, topical remedies, and herbal Tonic therapy or longer to address asthma effectively using natural medicine, so you do not want to discard your inhaler or other critical medications.
-However, many symptoms begin to clear within a few weeks for most, although full resolution will take much longer.
-While a lung imbalance is indicated with all lung diseases, other organ system imbalances can contribute to the way a asthma manifests according to Chinese medical theory.
-Examining the associations between organ systems can help better identify disease patterns and develop effective approaches.
+Self-care is often an adjunctive therapy to conventional asthma treatments as should not be a replacement; it typically requires a minimum of 6 months or longer to address asthma effectively using natural medicine during which time you do not want to discard your inhaler or other critical medications.
+Many symptoms begin to clear within a few weeks for most, although full resolution will take much longer.
+For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.

 Acupressure Points for Asthma Self-care